damieng/L2ST4/Templates/ReadMe.txt

-			EntityBase now supported as the base class for entities Fixed namespace/file split for function return type auto-generated classes Auto-generated classes now emit Name and CanBeNull in the Column Attribute if required 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
+			EntityBase now supported as the base class for entities Fixed namespace/file split for function return type auto-generated classes Auto-generated classes now emit Name and CanBeNull in the Column Attribute if required Emit the KnownType attribute required for DataContract serialization with inheritance 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
 0.79	11-Dec-2008	Associations managing the relationship fk's now actually do <blush>